tumpio/requestcontrol/README.md

 #### External Libraries
 Request control uses the following external libraries,
-- [tags-input](https://github.com/developit/tags-input) and it's fork by [@pirxpilot](https://github.com/pirxpilot/tags-input) is licensed under the MIT license.
 - [Bootstrap](http://getbootstrap.com/) is licensed under the MIT license.
+- [tags-input](https://github.com/developit/tags-input) and it's fork by [@pirxpilot](https://github.com/pirxpilot/tags-input) are licensed under the MIT license.

 #### License
     This Source Code Form is subject to the terms of the Mozilla Public